camilomcatasus/zola_blog/content/projects/2024-12-02-multiplayer-pong.md

 ```

 Next we have to decode our messages on the receiver side, for that I created a class called Decoder.
 It has a byte index variable used to track which byte we're on.
-We can then use the decode functions godot has for the PackedByteArray.
+We can then use the decode functions Godot has for the PackedByteArray.

 ```gd